jnozzi/cocoadev.com/markdown/NSString.md

  @end

-Then, classes could implement whatever operators they wanted just by implementing the informal     [[CPlusPlusOperations protocol. --General/JonathanGrynspan
+Then, classes could implement whatever operators they wanted just by implementing the informal     [[CPlusPlusOperations protocol. --JonathanGrynspan

 ----